rabchev/brackets-server/README.md

 Roadmap
 -------

-* Move "Find in Files" on the server side – performance optimization.
+* Move "Find in Files" on the server-side – performance optimization.
 * Make global install - for easer project creation.
 * Integrate NPM in the UI
 * Integrate Supervisor, possibility Brackets to be served from second port.